-Whether selling or buying a home in Phoenix, a thorough home inspection is a critical part of the process.
+Whether buying or selling a home in Scottsdale, AZ, a thorough home inspection is a critical part of the process.
 The home inspector can identify any structural damage or safety issues in your home.
 The inspection results provide a snapshot of the building’s quality and help you identify the problems that must be fixed before the sale.

 But what sort of issues are problematic?
 We’ve put together some common problems that fail a home inspection and share tips to get them sorted.

 1. Roofing Troubles

 The inspector will climb the roof and look for crumbling, curling, or missing shingles.
 If the roof is broken beyond repair, the inspector might suggest a complete replacement.

 Fix: Hire roofing professionals to do regular inspections and fix the roof before it gets poorly damaged.

 If you notice large cracks on your walls or horizontal cracks on the foundation, it could indicate foundation troubles.
 Sometimes even tree roots and improper construction could damage the foundation.

 Fix: Ensure that you review foundation issues quickly to avoid the avalanche effect of other related problems.
 Contact a structural engineer to assess the damage and decide how to fix it.

 No buyer wants to buy a home with a horde of pests.
 Besides hygiene issues, rats, mice, termites, and raccoons can cause structural damage.

 Fix: Connect with a pest control company to eradicate the pest infestation.